Foliations whose first Chern class is nef: Numerically flat vector bundles on complex manifolds

 Here, for any line bundle $M$ on $Y$, $\mathrm{Bs}(M)$ is the base locus of $H^0(Y,M)$, regarded as a closed subset of $Y$.
 Then we see that, the locus $\mathbb{B}_-(L)$ is not surjective onto $X_0$ if and only if for any integer $a>0$, there exists an integer $m>0$, such that the natural evaluation map

 is surjective for general $x\in X$. \end{remark}

 \begin{proof}[{ Proof of Lemma \ref{lemma:num-flat-criterion-2} }] We may assume that $\dim X \geqslant 2$.
 We may also assume that $X_0$ is the locally free locus of $\cE$.
 Since $\cE$ is reflexive, the complement of $X_0$ has codimension at least 3.
 Let $H$ be an ample enough divisor in $X$ and $S$ the complete intersection surface of very general elements of the linear system $|H|$.
 Then $S \subseteq X_0$ and $\cE|_S$ is a vector bundle.
-By Theorem \ref{thm:num-flat-criterion-1} and Mehta-Ramanathan Theorem, it is enough to show that $\cE|_S$ is numerically flat.
+By Theorem \ref{thm:num-flat-criterion-1} and Mehta-Ramanathan theorem, it is enough to show that $\cE|_S$ is numerically flat.
 The assumptions in the lemma imply that the diminished base locus of $\cO_{\mathbb{P}(\cE|_S)}(1)$ is not surjective onto $S$.
 Hence $\cE|_S$ is numerically flat by \cite[Proposition 2.11]{CaoHoering2019}. \end{proof}

-We recall that a (smooth) connection $\nabla$ on a smooth vector bundle $\cQ$ is called a holomorphic connection if the curvature of $\nabla^{0,1} $ is zero.
-In this case, $\nabla$ determines a unique holomorphic bundle structure $\cE$ on $\cQ$ such that $\nabla^{0,1}=\bar{\partial}_{\cE}$.
-For more details, see \cite[Section 1.3]{Kobayashi2014}.

-In \cite[Section 3]{Simpson1992}, Simpson proved that a numerically flat vector bundle is indeed flat.
+As pointed out in the paragraph after \cite[Corollary 3.10]{Simpson1992}, Simpson proved that a numerically flat vector bundle is indeed flat.
 In general, there may exist non isomorphic flat structures on a holomorphic vector bundle (see Example \ref{example:flat-structure} below).
-In the following theorem, we underline a ``canonical'' flat structure on a numerically flat vector bundle.
+In the following Theorem \ref{thm:numflat=flat}, we underline a ``canonical'' flat structure on a numerically flat vector bundle.
 In the remainder of this paper, we will work with it for any numerically flat vector bundle.
 We note that, such a flat structure is exactly the one obtained from the correspondence in \cite[Section 3]{Simpson1992}.

+We recall some basic results about connections on complex vector bundles.
+Let $\nabla$ be a smooth connection on a smooth complex vector bundle $\cQ$ on a complex manifold.
+If the curvature of $\nabla^{0,1} $ is zero, then $\nabla$ determines a holomorphic bundle structure $\cF$ on $\cQ$ such that $\nabla^{0,1}=\bar{\partial}_{\cF}$.
+Conversely, every holomorphic vector bundle $\cF$ admits a smooth connection such that $\nabla^{0,1}=\bar{\partial}_{\cF}$.
+For more details, see \cite[Section 1.3]{Kobayashi2014}.

-We recall that a holomorphic vector bundle on a compact K\"ahler manifold is called Hermitian flat if it admits a Hermitian metric whose Chern connection $\nabla$ is flat.
-In this case, $\nabla$ is also the Hermitian-Yang-Mills connection, which is unique.
+A holomorphic vector bundle on a compact K\"ahler manifold is called Hermitian flat if it admits a Hermitian metric whose Chern connection is flat.
+In this case, this connection is also the Hermitian-Yang-Mills connection, which is unique.

-\begin{thm} Let $\cE$ be a numerically flat vector bundle on a projective manifold $X$.
-There is a sequence of subbundles
+Let $\cE$ be a numerically flat vector bundle on a projective manifold $X$.
+Thanks to \cite[Theorem 1.18]{DemaillyPeternellSchneider1994}, there is a sequence of holomorphic subbundles